ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 ===========
 On start-up, you are presented with an empty interface.
 To load data, use *File* → *Find Measurements* and select a directory containing experimental data.
-The directory is searched recursively for .tdms and .rtdc files and displayed in the measurement browser on the left.
+The directory is searched recursively for .tdms and .rtdc files which are then displayed in the measurement browser on the left.
 Here, you can select the measurements and plot them by clicking *Analyze* at the bottom of the measurement browser.
-The configuration tabs allow you to filter the data and change the visualization.
+The configuration tabs at the top allow you to filter the data and change the visualization in the plot area.
+Individual events in the plot area can be selected and are then displayed in the event area (top right).
+It is possible to adjust the sizes of measurement browser, configuration tabs, event area, and plotting area by dragging the borders in-between those elements.
 The *File* menu allows you to save sessions.
 To export data and plots, use the *Export Data/Image* menus.

 .. figure:: scrots/main.png